 It’s best to start with a little bit of research on your local area as you can charge more if you’re shooting real estate in the city than you could if you lived in a smaller town or village.

-Practises and approaches to selling real estate can differ from state to state as well as country to country.
+Approaches of selling real estate can differ state to state as well as country to country.
 For example, in the UK you may only deal with estate agents who are selling the property.
 Whereas in the USA you may deal with the selling agent and the homeowner who could hire you to photograph the property.

 You can increase these charges if you want to work unsociable hours (i.e shooting at dusk) as well as offering a video tour of the estate.
 The more optional extras you can add the more appealing you can look at an agency.
 It’s easier to hire one person to do everything well, rather than 2-3.